arthur-v-kasper/mystery-lunch-app/README.md

 react 18.2.0
 ```

-In addition, some additional gems/libs were used, which were as follows:
+In addition, some additional gems and libs were used, which were as follows:

 ### Backend